joshthrelkeld/eeg_anxiety/README.md

 This project investigates whether resting-state EEG spectral features can distinguish anxiety states and traits in a 51-subject dataset.
 Three classification tasks were evaluated — eyes open vs. eyes closed (EO/EC), state anxiety, and trait anxiety — using logistic regression, random forest, and SVM across both epoch-level and subject-level cross-validation schemes.

-The central finding is that **temporal alignment between neural measurement and psychological target variable predicts classification performance more than model complexity**.
-EO/EC classification (where the neural label and behavioral state are simultaneous) achieves 67% accuracy, while trait anxiety (a stable disposition measured days or weeks before recording) falls below chance — not because the models fail, but because the signal-label relationship is fundamentally weaker.
+The central finding is that **temporal alignment predicts classification performance more than model complexity**.
+EO/EC classification (where the neural label and behavioral state are simultaneous) achieves 67% accuracy, while trait anxiety (a stable disposition measured days or weeks before recording) falls below chance because the signal-label relationship is fundamentally weaker.

 ---